alsyundawy/Spotify-Ad-free/README.md

 ### Release & RePack information

-I do _not officially maintain the project_ which means every work I still do is for the community only and entirely for free.
+I do _not officially maintain this project_ which means every work I still do is for the community only and entirely for free.
 No one is forced to download something from the [release tab](https://github.com/CHEF-KOCH/Spotify-Ad-free/releases) nor do I support something illegal here.
 Repacking the installer is not illegal, however modifying the files itself is because it's against ToS (which I respect) but including several additional patches and a hosts file seems okay to me.

 Overall I provide:
 * I provide Ad-Free mods for Desktops and the Android OS.